Samland-Gov/legislation-old/style_guide.md

     ```markdown
     ---
     repelled-by: ../path/to/file.md
+    date-repelled: YYYY-MM-DD
     amended-by: ../path/to/file2.md
+    date-amended: YYYY-MM-DD
     ---
     ```

+    Using our renderer, the document will be rendered with this metadata displayed providing extra information to the reader!
+Repelled or amended documents will display a link to the new versions based on the optional metadata.

 2. **Preamble**: Start with a preamble section, providing context, purpose, and any relevant background information.